delaford/game/README.md

   - [X] Monsters/NPCs and items register on the map
   - [ ] Minor networking tweaks / alpha-stage

-Once all of these items are checked, Navarra will be stable. (hopefully)
+Once all of these items are checked, Navarra will be stable without breaking changes.

-## What's this for?
+## Why are you making yet another game?

 I've been wanting to make a Medieval-themed game for a while now with a old-school feel.
 Also, I wanted it to be multiplayer where players can connect and see each other.
 Maybe you want to train Mining and then maybe later Smithing?
 Yep.
 A neat PvE system?
 Yep.